jennysloane/jfsloane/content/blog/air_quality/index.md

 So let’s look at some data!
 I’ll get my data from [Open Weather API](https://openweathermap.org/api/air-pollution).
 This is free, but you need to sign up in order to get an API key.

-*Check out my previous blog on [“My First API: Which NFL games should I watch?”](https://jennysloane.netlify.app/blog/nfl/) for a more thorough walk through of using APIs in R*
+*Check out my previous blog on [“My First API: Which NFL games should I watch?”](https://jennysloane.netlify.app/blog/nfl/) for a more thorough walk through of using APIs in R.*

 ## Calling the Open Weather API